Manny2014/vm2docker/manny/resources/vm2docker/experiments/01-SingleVM-EC2-Single.md

 - Agent & Chief are on the same node
 - Will export env var DOCKER_HOST to point to my target VM
-- Will no include any processes
+- Will not include any processes and packages

 ### Commands:
 #### Run Agent